pythonicdroids/masterpiece/README.md

 There will be a camera that sees which muffler is moving.
 Each muffler is assigned a  number 1-88 and say, muffler 23 was pressed.
 Say muffler 23 is B flat.
 It corresponds to the apropriate note on the display.
 Features: Basic piano skills, Note recognizer, ability to record and play songs, printer

+What abt micronotes
+Needs to be more general-too specific
+What abt upright pianos
+For electric pianos-USB
 ### Kavya

 #### VR Contact Lenses